AxonIQ/reference-guide/introduction/architecture-overview/architecture-overview.md

 will generally be represented by a specific Java Class in that application.
 While this does create a little overhead in writing an Axon based application, it does come with a few advantages:

- * The use of explicit messages makes it easier to transparently distribute message to remote components;
+ * The use of explicit messages makes it easier to transparently distribute them to remote components;
  * The use of explicit messages puts an emphasis on message design, which has proven important in the long-term maintainability of an application;
  * Explicit messages can be easily stored for later processing

-While Messaging is a core concept in Axon, not all Message are created equal.
+While Messaging is a core concept in Axon, not all Messages are created equal.
 Different intents require different routing patterns.
 For example, for certain message, one would expect a result while others are inherently fire-and-forget.

 Axon separates Messages in roughly three categories:
  * **Commands**; express the intent to change the application's state.
 Commands are routed to a single destination and may provide a response.